 Or enter a custom amount

 The Humans of HR is a Digital Social Enterprise that is on a mission to humanize the world of work.
-We aspire to be recognized as a high quality educational media outlet in HR, Employment & Business for a diverse body of learners from all over the world.
-Our Magazine currently reaches readers in over 140 countries.
+We aspire to be recognized as a high-quality educational media outlet in HR, Employment, & Business for a diverse body of learners from all over the world.
+Our Magazine currently reaches readers in over 150 countries.

 We believe everyone is entitled to have access to professional content that is backed up by the work of the scientific community no matter where they come from.
 That is the reason why we started writing, and also why we will continue to do so.
 In order to keep growing and keep our content open to our global audience, we would like for you to consider supporting our work.

-You can help us by becoming a Guest Contributor, signing up to our Career Development Mentoring & Coaching Services, shopping on our Goodie Store, or making a financial donation right here.
+You can help us by becoming a Guest Contributor, signing up to our Career Development Coaching & Mentoring Services, considering a Business Collaboration, shopping on our Goodie Store, or making a donation right here.

 Your contribution is highly appreciated.

-The Humans of HR is a Social Enterprise that is on a mission to humanize the world of work.
-We aspire to be recognized as a high quality educational media outlet in HR, Employment & Business for a diverse body of learners from all over the world.
-Our Magazine currently reaches readers in over 120 countries.
+The Humans of HR is a Digital Social Enterprise that is on a mission to humanize the world of work.
+We aspire to be recognized as a high-quality educational media outlet in HR, Employment, & Business for a diverse body of learners from all over the world.
+Our Magazine currently reaches readers in over 150 countries.

 We believe everyone is entitled to have access to professional content that is backed up by the work of the scientific community no matter where they come from.
 That is the reason why we started writing, and also why we will continue to do so.
 In order to keep growing and keep our content open to our global audience, we would like for you to consider supporting our work.

-You can help us by becoming a Guest Contributor, shopping on our Goodie Store, signing up to our Career Development Services or making a Financial Donation right here.
+You can help us by becoming a Guest Contributor, signing up to our Career Development Coaching & Mentoring Services, considering a Business Collaboration, shopping on our Goodie Store, or making a donation right here.

 Your contribution is highly appreciated.

-The Humans of HR is a Social Enterprise that is on a mission to humanize the world of work.
-We aspire to be recognized as a high quality educational media outlet in HR, Employment & Business for a diverse body of learners from all over the world.
-Our Magazine currently reaches readers in over 120 countries.
+The Humans of HR is a Digital Social Enterprise that is on a mission to humanize the world of work.
+We aspire to be recognized as a high-quality educational media outlet in HR, Employment, & Business for a diverse body of learners from all over the world.
+Our Magazine currently reaches readers in over 150 countries.

 We believe everyone is entitled to have access to professional content that is backed up by the work of the scientific community no matter where they come from.
 That is the reason why we started writing, and also why we will continue to do so.
 In order to keep growing and keep our content open to our global audience, we would like for you to consider supporting our work.

-You can help us by becoming a Guest Contributor, shopping on our Goodie Store, signing up to our Career Development Services or making a Financial Donation right here.
+You can help us by becoming a Guest Contributor, signing up to our Career Development Coaching & Mentoring Services, considering a Business Collaboration, shopping on our Goodie Store, or making a donation right here.

 Your contribution is highly appreciated.